 Point-to-point connections between TEIs and ARIs require that the AR establish and maintain a dedicated interface for each of the connected TEs.
 Such configuration is commonly used in mobile networks where the IP connectivity has to be maintained across multiple ANs.

-E-LAN (Ethernet-LAN) characteristic provides multipoint-to-multipoint connectivity for Ethernet frames across a number of interfaces.
+Ethernet-LAN (E-LAN) characteristic provides multipoint-to-multipoint connectivity for Ethernet frames across a number of interfaces.
 Any TE connected to an AN with E-LAN characteristic can communicate with any other TE over the same link in that AN.
 Still, an AN can establish multiple separated links with multipoint-to-multipoint connectivity for groups of TEs by means of VLANs.

 Figure 43—E-LAN service